Ohio Military Reserve

-The Ohio Military Reserve (OHMR) is one of three separate volunteer organizations that make up the State Defense Force (SDF).
-The SDF shares some similarities with the OHARNG (OHMR) and US Navy (ONM) in rank and organization, but are not part of the Reserve Component nor affiliated with any Active Component organization.
-The Ohio Military Reserve as well as the other SDF organizations fall under the Adjutant General's Department for command and control purposes but are not members of the Ohio National Guard.
+The Ohio Military Reserve (OHMR) is one of three separate components that make up the Ohio State Defense Force (SDF).
+Like other SDF's the Ohio Military Reserve functions as a reserve to the Ohio National Guard.

 State Defense Forces are not eligible for federal funding and must request their assets from the state.
-However, like most other SDFs, the Ohio Military Reserve is almost entirely self-funded.
-Personnel are unpaid for their training and must provide their own uniforms and equipment.
+The OHMR had an organizational budget of $77,491 for Ohio Fiscal Year 2025.
+Personnel are unpaid for their drill weekends and training.
+They must also provide their own uniforms and equipment.

-The Ohio Military Reserve serves under the Adjutant General and is headquartered at the Haubrich Armory in Columbus, Ohio.
+The OHMR serves under the Adjutant General and is headquartered at the Haubrich Armory in Columbus, Ohio.

+As of 2023, the OHMR operates as a brigade level entity.
+Its sole brigade is the 4th Civil Support and Sustainment Brigade.
+For Ohio Fiscal Year 2025, the OHMR had a total authorized strength of 744 soldiers, of which 160 were filled.

 The OHMR has a "sister service", the Ohio Naval Militia which operates out of Camp Perry, located near Port Clinton, Ohio.